uwaiseibna2/GAP/README.md

 **Arguments**:
 - `path_source`: Source of the GAP directory
 - `boolean_tree_flag`: Boolean (TRUE/FALSE) for tree feature inclusion in model training
-- `region_id`: Identifier for genomic region on which to train GAP
+- `region_id`: Identifier for the genomic region on which to train GAP
 - `path_input_1`: Path to Input 1 file described in the `GAP Input` section above
 - `path_input_2`: Path to Input 2 file described in the `GAP Input` section above
-- `path_input_3`: (optional) path to user-defined phylogenetic tree as `Input 3` described in `GAP Input`.
-If `boolean_tree_flag` is set to `TRUE` this input must be provided.
+- `path_input_3`: (optional) path to the user-defined phylogenetic tree as `Input 3` described in `GAP Input`.
+If `boolean_tree_flag` is set to `TRUE`, this input must be provided.

 ## PredictPositions

 The predictPositions function takes in the paths to the input files and the identifier of a genomic region to be used for predictions.
 It trains a neural network on the specified genomic region, beginning with the simplest architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
 Otherwise, it trains on all architectures and selects the simplest architecture with the smallest cross-validation error.
-Then it uses the selected model to generate a tab-delimited file containing predictive importance for each position in the genomic region, with position number in the first column and the Benjamini-Hochberg-adjusted p-value corresponding to predictive importance in the second column.
-Please note that, that the input number of genomic regions g=1 for this function.
+Then, it uses the selected model to generate a tab-delimited file containing predictive importance for each position in the genomic region, with the position number in the first column and the Benjamini-Hochberg-adjusted p-value corresponding to predictive importance in the second column.
+Please note that the number of genomic regions for this function is g=1.
 This file with positional importance is stored under the `results` directory as `PositionalPVals.csv`.

 **Command Structure**